 Why?
 Because each of these investments behaves differently, and owning all of them reduces volatility.
 When there are dark economic clouds in the horizon, and the stock market goes down, bonds typically go up as investors look for safe places to park the funds they took out of the market.
 And real estate, where values are typically steadier, further moderates the volatility of the entire portfolio.

 If you’re younger, you can withstand more risk in your portfolio than if you’re 5 years away from planned retirement.
 Therefore, diversity will depend upon the markets, your age, your risk appetite, your need for income and other factors.
 If the amount of money you have for investing is large – say, millions of dollars – then you should diversify even beyond the United States.
-Some analysts believe that because of growth opportunities in other countries, such as China and India, investments in companies there offer greater potential for profits (along, of course, with greater risk).
+Some analysts believe that because of growth opportunities in other countries, such as India, investments in companies there offer greater potential for profits (along, of course, with greater risk).

 The money you invest and the money that you could lose is yours.
 Don’t be overly influenced by others (including me!).
 Invest for the long haul.
 Investing can be risky – that’s how money is made.
 However, by educating yourself you’ll find that investing isn’t all that scary and you can minimize the risks, so you get a good night’s sleep every night.

 OK, let's go invest.
 As mentioned before, you’ve paid off all your credit cards and put away a tidy rainy-day sum.
 First, figure out your objectives.
 Looking more for income or for growth?
 What's your apetite for risk?
 How comfortable are you with buying an apartment or duplex to rent?
 The figure below depicts, in a simplified way, the 3 main investment options covered in prior chapters.
-Buying an apartment to rent out has significantly greater return with less volatility than stocks, but is illiquid (taking months to sell) and requires more work than just calling your stock broker (but there are techniques that minimize the hassles of being a landlord to the point where they can become insignificant; more here).
+Buying an apartment to rent out can have greater return with less volatility than stocks, but is illiquid (taking months to sell) and requires more work than just calling your stock broker (but there are techniques that minimize the hassles of being a landlord to the point where they can become insignificant; more here).

 Fourth is bonds.
 Go with high-quality/investment-grade bonds (rated BBB or above), with income of about 5%, and split the amount destined for bonds among 2 - 5 different bonds, preferably in different industries (for instance, a technology company, a health-care company and an insurance company).
 If you're in a high tax bracket, consider tax-free municipal bonds; again high-quality/investment-grade bonds and desirably insured.